PySilentSubstitution/pysilsub/docs/source/02_installation.rst

 All requirements can be installed by running :code:`pip install -r requirements.txt`.

 Virtual environments
 --------------------

-It is best to install *PySilSub* in a virtual environment.
+Install *PySilSub* in a virtual environment.
 This can be done using either `Python's virtual environments <https://docs.python.org/3/tutorial/venv.html>`_ or `conda <https://docs.conda.io/en/latest/>`_:

 .. code-block:: bash